charo360/Nevis/PRICING_SYSTEM_DOCUMENTATION.md

-# Nevis AI Pricing System Documentation
+# Crevo AI Pricing System Documentation

 ## Overview

-The Nevis AI pricing system implements a **credit-based model** with variable costs depending on the AI model (Revo version) used.
+The Crevo AI pricing system implements a **credit-based model** with variable costs depending on the AI model (Revo version) used.
 This documentation covers the complete pricing architecture, components, and integration guide.

 ## Credit System Architecture